A Lightweight dynamic filter for keyword spotting: Conclusion

 \section{Conclusion}

 The main focus of this study was to develop a lightweight dynamic filter model for an acoustic feature extractor in Keyword spotting.
-While employing dynamic filters makes KWS more adaptive to various input conditions, it requires higher computational cost.
-To address this issue, we proposed Lightweight Dynamic Convolution (LDy-Conv) model which decomposes a dynamic filter into two parts for alleviating the issue of computational cost.
-Pixel Dynamic Filter (PDF) produces scalar weights for each pixel and Instance-level Dynamic Filter (IDF) generates a single unit weight vector for the dynamic filter computation.
-The process has a small footprint and fast compared to conventional dynamic filters while retaining adaptability of a dynamic filter.
-The experiments show that our proposed lightweight model is robust on unseen noise even with small training datasets.
+We proposed the Lightweight Dynamic Convolution model which decomposes a dynamic filter into two parts (pixel and kernel) for alleviating the issues of computational cost and noise robustness.
+In addition, Dynamic Instance Normalization delivers performance improvement over noisy environments.
+The process has a small footprint and through the relevant experiments, it is shown fast compared to the conventional dynamic convolution method while retaining the adaptability of a dynamic filter.
+The experiments confirmed that our proposed lightweight model is robust on unseen noise over lightweight models.